 - Any couple to have a bathroom that doubles as a “public” bathroom, say off the main living area

-This en suite requirement narrowed the list of potential rental properties significantly and by significantly, I mean that Casa Frisons was the only property we found that met this requirement and was within our price range.
-As a bonus, the property had been fully remodeled in 2016 and was modern in design.
+This en suite requirement narrowed the list of potential rental properties significantly, and by significantly, I mean that Casa Frisons was the only property we found that met this requirement and was within our price range.
+As a bonus, the property was fully remodeled in 2016 and was modern in design.
 When Jessi sent me the link to the property, I responded, “That’s it!
 It’s the one!”

-Let’s talk actual beds for a minute, you know, the rectangular thing you sleep on, also known as a mattress.
-The mattresses in Casa Frisons are the second firmest (the firmest was at Hotel NH Barcelona Ramblas) mattress I have ever “slept” on and I’ve laid on countless firm mattresses in my five years traveling Europe.
-I’m even partial to a firm mattress but OH MY GOD was the mattress firm.
+Let’s talk about actual beds for a minute, the rectangular thing you sleep on, also known as a mattress.
+The mattresses in Casa Frisons are the second firmest (the firmest was at Hotel NH Barcelona Ramblas) I have ever laid on.
+I’ve laid on countless firm mattresses in my five years traveling Europe.
+I’m even partial to a firm mattress, but our mattress was like a concrete floor.

-There was absolutely no give to the mattress.
+There was no give to the mattress.
 Laying on my side was impossible because my hip bone felt like it was pressed against a concrete floor.
-Almost everyone commented on the firmness with one couple comparing it to sleeping on a futon.
-The mattresses are this property’s biggest downfall, no question.
-Everyone wants a good nights’ sleep and I feel the firm mattresses prevent this for the majority of guests.
+Almost everyone commented on the firmness, with one couple comparing it to sleeping on a futon.
+Without question, the mattresses are the property’s biggest downfall.

-Protip: Check the hand towel for scorpions in the pool bathroom before using it or just remove the hand towel altogether.
+Protip: Check the hand towel for scorpions in the pool bathroom before using it.

-Fun fact: In 2016, Costa Rica ran entirely on renewable energy and it was the second year in a row that the country powered itself on 100% renewables for more than two-thirds of a calendar year.
+Fun fact: In 2016, Costa Rica ran entirely on renewable energy.
+It was the second year in a row that the country powered itself on 100% renewables for more than two-thirds of a calendar year.
 More on this achievement can be learned here.

 Protip: The tap water in the house is filtered and is safe to drink.
-I believe 10 of our group of 12 drank tap water exclusively and no one got sick – don’t waste your money on bottled water.
+I believe 10 out of 12 people in our group drank the tap water exclusively, and no one got sick – reduce plastic waste and save your money by not buying bottled water.

 There is also a large pantry down the hallway behind the kitchen.
 It has a second full side-by-side fridge, a 28-bottle (?) wine fridge, three Igloo coolers of various sizes, shelves for dry food storage, and too many recycling bins to count.

-Protip: The medium-sized supermarket in Playa Flamingo, “Super Maasai,” has everything you need and more.
+Protip: The medium-sized supermarket in Playa Flamingo, “Super Maasai,” has everything you would possibly need.
 I was thoroughly impressed with the liquor selection – everything from Tito’s Vodka ($40 for 1 liter) to Bailey’s to Maker’s Mark to local and regional liquors.
-Though it’s got all the necessary liquors, swing by Duty Free in the airport for better prices.
+Though it’s got all the necessary liquors, swing by Duty-Free at the airport for better prices.

-Protip: The wine selection was also impressive but we quickly found that a palatable bottle of wine is priced at $25+/bottle.
-I found the $25 bottles to be meh and we dumped at least two $10 bottles because they were, literally, undrinkable.
+Protip: The wine selection at Super Maasai was also impressive, but we quickly found that a palatable bottle of wine is priced at $25+/bottle.
+We dumped at least two $10 bottles because they were not good.
 If I had the opportunity to do it again, I’d bring my own wine in these bottles bags I purchased (and used to bring flavored vodka instead).

-Protip: Prior guests typically leave their unused dry food such as sugar, olive oil, salt, pepper, etc. I saw no less than 10 bottles of nearly-full olive oil, so check the cupboards in the the house before heading to the grocery store.
+Protip: Prior guests typically leave their unused dry food such as sugar, olive oil, salt, pepper, etc. I saw no less than 10 bottles of nearly-full olive oil, so check the cupboards in the house before going to the grocery store.

-Unfortunately, the main living space (kitchen, dining room, living room) do not have air conditioning and there is almost no breeze flowing through during the day and there is zero breeze flowing through in the evening.
+Unfortunately, the main living space (kitchen, dining room, living room) is not equipped with air conditioning.
+There is almost no breeze flowing through during the day, and there is no breeze in the evening.

-The lack of air conditioning in the main living area is the second biggest downfall to this property.
+The lack of air conditioning in the main living area is the second biggest downfall of this property.